-Other important adverse reactions reported with fluoxetine overdose (single or multiple drugs) included coma, delirium, ECG abnormalities (such as QT-interval prolongation and ventricular tachycardia, including torsades de pointestype arrhythmias), hypotension, mania, neuroleptic malignant syndrome-like reactions, pyrexia, stupor, and syncope.
+Other important adverse reactions reported with fluoxetine overdose (single or multiple drugs) included coma, delirium, ECG abnormalities (such as nodal rhythm, QT-interval prolongation and ventricular arrhythmias, including torsades de pointes-type arrhythmias), hypotension, mania, neuroleptic malignant syndrome-like reactions, pyrexia, stupor, and syncope.

 Management of Overdose

-In managing overdose, the possibility of multiple drug involvement should be considered.
+For current information on the management of SYMBYAX (olanzapine and fluoxetine) overdose, contact a certified poison control center (1-800-222-1222 or www.poison.org).
+In managing overdose, consider the possibility of multiple drug involvement.
 In case of acute overdose, establish and maintain an airway and ensure adequate ventilation, which may include intubation.
 Induction of emesis is not recommended as the possibility of obtundation, seizures, or dystonic reactions of the head and neck following overdose may create a risk for aspiration.
-Gastric lavage (after intubation, if patient is unconscious) and administration of activated charcoal together with a laxative should be considered.
-Cardiovascular monitoring should commence immediately and should include continuous electrocardiographic monitoring to detect possible arrhythmias.
+Commence cardiovascular monitoring immediately and include continuous electrocardiographic monitoring to detect possible arrhythmias.

 A specific precaution involves patients who are taking or have recently taken SYMBYAX and may have ingested excessive quantities of a TCA (tricyclic antidepressant).
-In such cases, accumulation of the parent TCA and/or an active metabolite may increase the possibility of serious sequelae and extend the time needed for close medical observation.
+In such cases, accumulation of the parent TCA and/or an active metabolite increases the possibility of serious sequelae and extends the time needed for close medical observation.

 Due to the large volume of distribution of olanzapine and fluoxetine, forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.
 No specific antidote for either fluoxetine or olanzapine overdose is known.
-Hypotension and circulatory collapse should be treated with appropriate measures such as intravenous fluids and/or sympathomimetic agents.
+Treat hypotension and circulatory collapse with appropriate measures such as intravenous fluids and/or sympathomimetic agents.
 Do not use epinephrine, dopamine, or other sympathomimetics with β-agonist activity, since beta stimulation may worsen hypotension in the setting of olanzapine-induced alpha blockade.

 Monoamine Oxidase Inhibitors (MAOIs)